ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 GET http://localhost:8080/taskana/api/v1/tasks
 ```

-At this point, full Kadai REST-API functionality is available without security or authorization.
+At this point, full TASKANA REST-API functionality is available without security or authorization.
 They will be added in the next steps.

-## Set up Kadai Security
+## Set up TASKANA Security

 Our example application uses [ldap](https://ldap.com/learn-about-ldap/) for its authorization.
 First, add a ```security``` package into the ```com.example.demo``` package (in